solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-49.md

 Example2:
 ![image](https://user-images.githubusercontent.com/14041622/40156269-fa328364-59ca-11e8-97fa-af21bfa10de9.png)
 Solve:
-- See that interval is including the point `-1`.
+- See that the point `-1` is defined in the interval.
 - Left side limit of the point, is using the first equation, and gets the `lim g(x) = 1`
 - Right side limit of the point, is using the second equation, and gets the `lim g(x) = 4`
 - Limits of both sides are NOT SAME, so it's not continuous, then of course not differentiable.